SilencedFrost/Neptune-improved-tensioner/README.md

 - Automatically align better
 - More adjustment range
 - Built sturdier than stock
-- Suitable for the neptune 3 and 4 lineup (except n4Pro)
+- Suitable for the neptune 3 and 4 lineup

 NOTE:
 Put the belt over the idler before putting it in